 Directors and executive officers must seek determination and prior authorization/approvals of potential conflicts of interest from the Corporation, acting through the Chief Human Resources Officer.
-In accordance with Regulation O and SEC rules for related parties, any transaction with a director or executive officer of the Corporation requiring Board action shall be disclosed to the Board
+In accordance with Regulation O and SEC rules for related parties, any transaction with a director or executive officer of the Corporation requiring Board action shall be disclosed to the Board prior to any action being taken, and any such transaction not requiring Board approval shall be reported to the Board at least annually.

 A "conflict of interest" is any situation where an individual has two or more interests that are mutually incompatible or appear to be mutually incompatible.
-For example, a colleague (or a member of his/her family) who has a personal financial interest in a business or venture, or who serves on the board of a nonprofit organization, that conducts business with the Corporation, may have a conflict of interest. prior to any action being taken, and any such transaction not requiring Board approval shall be reported to the Board at least annually.
+For example, a colleague (or a family member of a colleague) who has a personal financial interest in a business or venture,